Fish49/Fish49/README.md

 Right now im working on:
 - A minesweeper bot that can quickly get world record runs.
-- surviving life as a teen (my computer science teacher doesnt know any computer science.)
+- surviving life as a teen.
 - finding friends

 I also do: